codenowinc/level_one_curriculum/back_end_development/many_show_pages_one_view_file.md

 We do this by coming up with a descriptive name for the variable.
 In this case, each todo is numbered 1-7 and so on.
 We can call these numbers ids.
 Each todo has an id which we can use to identify it.
 So if we enter **/todos/show/1** in the URL, we want to see the show page for the todo with an id of 1.
 If we enter **/todo/show/2** in the URL, we want to see the show page for the todo with an id of 2.

-Adding the dynmaic route segment to our show page route in our routes.rb file looks like this:
+Adding the dynamic route segment to our show page route in our routes.rb file looks like this:
 ```ruby
 get 'todo/show/:id', to: 'todo#show'
 ```